Spiro94/gadfly_flutter_template/template/README.md

 See the `docs/` directory for:

-- development setup
+1. development setup
+2. checklist before first run
-- development
+3. development
-- testing
+4. testing